Politics and guns go hand in hand in Nevada

 But gun safety advocates didn’t give up on background checks.
 Instead, they took the fight outside the state Legislature.
 In 2016, activists successfully petitioned to put the question to voters in a ballot measure, Question 1, that would require FBI background checks on private sales, with an exception for immediate family members.

-The measure quickly became an expensive proxy war between gun rights groups like the NRA and opponents like Everytown for Gun Safety, which is backed by former New York City Mayor Michael Bloomberg.
+The measure quickly became an expensive proxy war between gun rights groups like the NRA and opponents like Everytown for Gun Safety, which is backed by Michael Bloomberg, the former New York City mayor.

 But the new initiative never went into effect.
-Nevada Attorney General Adam Laxalt determined it was unenforceable because it required the FBI to perform background checks when the checks were the state’s legal responsibility.
+The state's attorney general, Adam Laxalt, determined it was unenforceable because it required the FBI to perform background checks when the checks were the state’s legal responsibility.
 The FBI concurred, saying they would not participate.

 For now, lawmakers in Nevada are striking a conciliatory tone across party lines in the wake Sunday's onslaught.

 Republican and Democratic legislative leaders released a joint statement that praised the first responders at the scene.
-In a press conference, Sandoval commended the state's residents for their outpouring of support and also avoided any mention of policy debates.
+In a news conference, Sandoval commended the state's residents for their outpouring of support while avoiding any mention of policy debates.

 "There's not much we can do, but we can learn," Sandoval said.